UniMath/agda-unimath/src/universal-algebra/signatures.lagda.md

 ## Idea

-A signature is a collection of function symbols with a given arity.
+A signature is a collection of function symbols with given arities.

 ## Definitions